lhbikos/ReCenterPsychStats/docs/08-FactorialANOVA.md

 ```

 ```
-[1] 3.082015
+## [1] 3.082015
 ```

 #### Are the *F*-tests for the main and interaction effects statistically significant?
 Why or why not?

-In the hand calculations, only the interaction effect is statistically significant.
-It is significant when the *F* value exceeds the *F* critical value.
+In the hand calculations, the main and interaction effects are significant when the *F* value exceeds the *F* critical value.
+All three are.

 #### Calculate and interpret the $\eta^2$ effect sizes for the main and interaction effects.